-The majority of our production facilities (10 of 13) are ISO 14001 certified.
-Non-certified factories are our match factories in Curitiba and Piraí do Sul, Brazil, as well as the Silkeborg factory for smokeless products in Denmark.
+Most of our production facilities which existed prior to 2017 (10 of 12) are ISO 14001 certified.
+Non-certified factories are our match factories in Curitiba and Piraí do Sul, Brazil.
+Businesses acquired1) since 2017 include facilities that are not ISO 14001 certified.
 As part of our environmental management, we continuously assess risk and work to reduce impact on the environment.
 Environmental impact from our production facilities mainly constitutes the use of energy, materials, chemicals as well as waste and emissions to air and water from different processing steps.
 All facilities have action plans to continuously improve their environmental performance.
 This work has been in focus in our production facilities for a long time, it is directed locally and, to a large extent, in close dialogue with local authorities and other stakeholders.